MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     | Instance count | **1** |
     | Cool down (minutes) | **5** |

-    >**Note**: Obviously these values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without an extended wait period.
+    >**Note**: Obviously, these values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without an extended wait period.

 1. Click **Add** and, back on the **az10408vmss0 - Scaling** blade, specify the following settings (leave others with their default values):